russinnes/ASUS-RT-N600-OpenWRT/README.md

 Everything is working except for the 5g WiFi LED.
 I'll keep plugging away at it.

+** NOTE **
+There is also the image for the AC1200 here, which works on the RT-N600 including the 5g LED However - It's a snapshot without Luci; so;
+-SSH into the box (root@192.168.1.1)
+-opkg update;
+-opkg install luci
+-tada

 I plan to commit this board and the associated configs to the OpenWRT master when I get some more time.

 This puts a ton of power behind this router that is a few years old now.